What's inside this article:

 Category pages

-Categories have published category pages that act as gateways, allowing visitors to browse the category's content.
+Categories have published category pages that act as gateways, allowing visitors to browse the content in the category.
 These pages are automatically generated and display content by publication date (newest first).

 Category page layouts